TheEssem/paneltransparencybutton/README.md

 # How To Use

-1. Unlock your widgets and add transparency button in a plasma panel
-2. Activate it and your plasma panel will become completely transparent without altering your plasma theme files.
-3. Based on Plasma Desktop version
-- For Plasma >= 5.18, exit Configure Layout desktop mode in order to hide the transparency button completely
-- For Plasma <  5.18, lock your widgets in the end in order to hide the transparency button completely.

-# Requirements
-- v0.2.x [Plasma >= 5.18]
-- v0.1.x [Plasma < 5.18]
+Add the button widget to your panel and activate it.
+Your panel will become completely transparent; just exit the panel configuration mode to hide the button.

 # Install

-This is a QML applet and as such it can be easily installed from Plasma 5 Widgets Explorer or alternative you can execute `plasmapkg2 -i .` in the root directory of the applet.
+This is a QML applet and as such it can be easily installed from Discover or the "Get New" applet in System Settings.
+Alternatively, you can execute `kpackagetool6 -i .` in the root directory of the applet.